-Buhl Planetarium and Institute of Popular Science first opened its doors on October 24, 1939 (shown above at the time of it's opening) on Pittsburgh’s North Side.
-It is built on the site of the old Allegheny City Hall and next to the Carnegie Music Hall and the Allegheny Post Office, and was the fifth major planetarium in the United States, joining those in Chicago, New York, Los Angeles, and Philadelphia.
+The Buhl Planetarium and Institute of Popular Science first opened its doors on October 24, 1939 (shown above at the time of it's opening) on Pittsburgh’s North Side.
+It is built on the site of the old Allegheny City Hall, next to the Carnegie Music Hall and the Allegheny Post Office, and was the fifth major planetarium in the United States, joining those in Chicago, New York, Los Angeles, and Philadelphia.

-The Buhl quickly established itself and the city of Pittsburgh as leaders in the area of informal science education.
-During 1940, the Planetarium's first full year of operation, nearly 200,000 visitors were introduced to the wonders of the Universe in a revolutionary environment that foreshadowed the experience of modern science centers.
+The Buhl Planetarium quickly established itself and the city of Pittsburgh as leaders in the area of informal science education.
+During 1940, during the first full year of operation, nearly 200,000 visitors were introduced to the wonders of the Universe in a revolutionary environment that foreshadowed the experience of modern science centers.

-In 1991, with the construction of the Carnegie Science Center on the North Shore, the Buhl Planetarium moved to a new home.
+Five years later, in 1991, with the construction of the Carnegie Science Center on the North Shore, the Buhl Planetarium moved to a new home.
 The Carnegie Science Center gave Pittsburgh a world-class learning environment and a state-of-the-art planetarium facility, designed to give Buhl the tools needed to carry on it's mission well into the 21st century.

 Since February 2003, the building, which still houses unique astronomical equipment of historic significance, like the Foucault Pendulum, has been part of the Children's Museum of Pittsburgh.

 For more information on the Henry Buhl Jr Planetarium and Observatory, click here.